neilg63/string-patterns/README.md

 - **PatternMatchesMany**: As above but returns a vector of booleans with the results for each pattern with variant method for whole word matches.
 - **PatternMatches**:	Pattern methods for arrays or vectors only, returns vectors of pairs of boolean outcomes and string slices, vectors of booleans matching each input string or filtered vectors of matched string slices
 - **PatternReplace**:	Core regular expression replacement methods
+- **PatternFilter**:	Methods to filter arrays or vectors of strings by a single regex pattern
 - **PatternReplaceMany**:	Provides methods to replace with multiple patterns expressed as arrays of tuples
 - **PatternSplit**:	Methods to split strings to vectors or head/tail tuples of strings
 - **MatchWord**: Has convenience methods to match words with various word boundary rules.